Mapulana people: History

-In December 1864, the MaPulana defeated the Swazis at the battle of Moholoholo under the leadership of four chiefs, Maripe Mashile, Chiloane and Mohlala, with Sekakole Maatjie who was a brave warrior and a magician.
-The BaPedi under King Sekhukhune refused to help and the Mapulana defended their stronghold of Moholoholo mountains against a Swazi invasion sent by King Mswati II.
-The Swazi's were annihilated and the first to meet their death at the top of the mountain was the Swazi king's younger brother Zimase.
+In December 1864, the MaPulana defeated the Swazis at the battle of Moholoholo under the leadership of four chiefs, Maripe Mashile, Chiloane, and Mohlala, with Sekakole Maatjie, who was a brave warrior and a magician.
+The Bapedi under King Sekhukhune refused to help, and the Mapulana defended their stronghold of Moholoholo Mountains against a Swazi invasion sent by King Mswati II.
+The Swazi were annihilated, and the first to meet their death at the top of the mountain was the Swazi king's younger brother Zimase.